-Site investigations completed on December 2nd, 2009 and April 27th/28th, 2010 confirmed the location of all watercourse and drainage features identified as part of the records review, and are further discussed below.
+Site investigations completed on December 2nd, 2009 and April 27th/28th, 2010 confirmed the location of all watercourses and drainage features identified as part of the records review, and are further discussed below.
 No seepage areas within 120 meters of the project location were identified during site investigations.

-Four of the five turbines are located within 120 meters of a marked watercourse; each of these waterways within the 120m buffer zone has been assessed (See Figure 1).
+Only one of the five proposed turbines (Turbine 4) is located within 120 meters of an identified water body.
+The remaining turbine locations adhere to the 120 metre setback distance from identified water bodies (See Figure 1).
 The underground collector system and access driveway routes were assessed to identify wetlands, streams, and other water bodies within 120 meters of the project location.
-The proposed paths for the underground collector routes and access roads have multiple crossings over marked tributaries of Twently Mile Creek.
-Overall, many of the marked watercourses are intermittent streams, providing marginal fish habitat; application of standard mitigation techniques are expected to eliminate any potential environmental effects to surrounding water bodies.
+Overall, the intermittent streams identified within 120 metres of the project location provide marginal fish habitat and the application of mitigation techniques are expected to eliminate any potential environmental effects to surrounding water bodies.

 Table 2.0 summarizes the project components identified to be in or within 120 meters of a water body.
-Characterisations of these features are presented below.
+Characterizations of these features are presented below.